 Using Resources Wisely to End Homelessness

-Philanthropic Organizations are essential partners in the Opening Doors Across America Initiative.
+Philanthropic Organizations are essential partners in preventing and ending homelessness.
 Philanthropy can help USICH and our partners around the country achieve the goals of Opening Doors by taking action in several key areas.

 Importance of Collaboration